Infineon/mtb-example-ce241611-xensiv-60ghz-radar-presence-detection/README.md

    <br>

-To set up the kit, follow these steps:
+To set up the kit:

 1. Ensure that `EVAL_BGT60TR13C_WING` is mounted on the top of the `CYSBSYSKIT-DEV-01` kit through the pin headers